 Date Section Revised Change 07/01/2006 Throughout The term "dispensing fee" changed to "professional services fee."
 07/01/2006 Subsection 5.1.1 The first sentence was revised to indicate that pharmacists may override the monthly prescription limit with three additional prescriptions per recipient per month for recipients aged 21 and older.
 The second sentence was revised to indicate that the decision to override the monthly prescription limit is at the discretion of the pharmacist and does not require consultation with the recipient's physician.
 07/01/2006 Subsection 5.1.3 The sentence pertaining to the systematic removal of recipients from the Opt-in Program was rewritten to clarify the process.
 07/01/2006 Subsection 7.1 and Clarification was added to indicate that pharmacy records 7.2 must be maintained on-site.
 07/01/2006 Subsection 7.3 The phone number for the DMA Pharmacy Review Officer was corrected.
 12/01/2006 Subsection 2.2 The special provision related to EPSDT was revised.
 12/01/2006 Sections 3.0, 4.0, and A note regarding EPSDT was added to these sections.
 5.0 03/01/2007 Attachment A, A requirement for the ICD-9-CM code to appear at the Section H bottom of the form was added.
-03/01/2007 Subsection 5.8.1 and Removed references to NCPDP 1.1 batch billing Attachment A, Section I 03/01/2007 Attachment A, Added a requirement to bill claims over \$9,999.00 on paper 0.5/01/0005 Section I 05/01/2007 Subsection 5.6 Information regarding prescription drugs requiring prior 05/01/2005 approval was clarified.
+03/01/2007 Subsection 5.8.1 and Removed references to NCPDP 1.1 batch billing Attachment A, Č Section I 03/01/2007 Attachment A, Added a requirement to bill claims over \$9,999.00 on paper Section I 05/01/2007 Subsection 5.6 Information regarding prescription drugs requiring prior approval was clarified.
 05/01/2007 Subsections 5.7 and Clarified paragraphs regarding North Carolina law.
-05/01/2007 5.7.1 05/01/2007 Sections 2 through 5 EPSDT information was revised to clarify exceptions to 00/01/2007 Calue ation 5.1 policy limitations for recipients under 21 years of age.
-08/01/2007 Subsection 5.1, Changed references to Medication Therapy Management subsections 1 Program to Focused Risk Management (FORM) Program; through 4; Attachment A updated requirements.
-08/01/2007 Subsection 5.1.3 Clarified parameters for removal from the opt-in program.
+5.7.1 05/01/2007 Sections 2 through 5 EPSDT information was revised to clarify exceptions to policy limitations for recipients under 21 years of age.
+08/01/2007 Subsection 5.1, Changed references to Medication Therapy Management subsections 1 Program to Focused Risk Management (FORM) Program; through 4; updated requirements.
+Attachment A 08/01/2007 Subsection 5.1.3 Clarified parameters for removal from the opt-in program.
 08/01/2007 Subsection 5.1.5 Added new section on FORM process oversight.
-08/01/2007 All sections and Changed "professional services fee" to "dispensing fee."
-00/01/2007 attachment(s) Changed professional services fee to dispensing fee.
-08/01/2007 Attachment A, S.2 Updated contact information.
-11/01/2007 Subsection 5.7 Added the information that DMA may use a certification 11/01/2007 form and procedures for medically necessary brand-name drugs.
+08/01/2007 All sections and Changed "professional services fee" to "dispensing fee." attachment(s) 08/01/2007 Attachment A, S.2 Updated contact information.
+11/01/2007 Subsection 5.7 Added the information that DMA may use a certification form and procedures for medically necessary brand-name drugs.
 11/01/2007 Attachments A and F Added clarification for claims submitted by 340B providers.
-11/01/2007 Attachment A, letter Added narcotic analgesics and narcotic analgesic 11/01/2007 I Attachment A, letter combination drugs to the list of those that don't allow a 1 hospice edit override.
-L hospiee cuit overhue.
+11/01/2007 Attachment A, letter Added narcotic analgesics and narcotic analgesic I combination drugs to the list of those that don't allow a hospice edit override.